Vaccination policy of the United States: Spanish–American War

 The Spanish–American War began in April 1898 and ended in August 1898.
 During this time the United States gained control of Cuba, Puerto Rico, and the Philippines from Spain.
 As a military police power and as colonizers the United States took a very hands-on approach in administering healthcare particularly vaccinations to natives during the invasion and conquest of these countries.
 Although the Spanish–American War occurred during the era of "bacteriological revolution" where knowledge of disease was bolstered by germ theory, more than half of the soldier casualties in this war were from disease.
 Unknowingly, American soldiers acted as agents of disease transmission, fostering bacteria in their haphazardly made camps.
 These soldiers invaded Cuba, Puerto Rico, and the Philippines and connected parts of these countries that had never before been connected due to the countries sparse nature thereby beginning epidemics.
 The mobility of American soldiers around these countries encouraged a newfound mobility of disease that quickly infected natives.

 Military personnel used Rudyard's Kipling's poem "The White Man's Burden" to explain their imperialistic actions in Cuba, the Philippines, and Puerto Rico and the need for the United States to help the "dark-skinned Barbarians" reach modern sanitary standards.
 American actions abroad before, during, and after the war emphasized a need for proper sanitation habits especially on behalf of the natives.
-Natives who refuse to oblige with American health standards and procedures risked fines or imprisonment.
+Natives who refused to oblige with American health standards and procedures risked fines or imprisonment.
 One penalty in Puerto Rico included a $10 fine for a failure to vaccinate and an additional $5 fine for any day you continue to be unvaccinated, refusal to pay resulted in ten or more days of imprisonment.
 If entire villages refused the army's current sanitation policy at any given time they risked being burnt to the ground in order to preserve the health and safety of soldiers from endemic smallpox and yellow fever.
 Vaccines were forcibly administered to the Puerto Ricans, Cubans, and Filipinos.
 Military personnel in Puerto Rico provided Public Health services that culminated in military orders mandating vaccinations for children before they were six months old, as well as a general vaccination order.
 By the end of 1899 in Puerto Rico alone the U.S. military and other hired native vaccinators called practicantes, vaccinated an estimated 860,000 natives in a five-month period.
 This period began the United States' movement toward an expansion of medical practices that included "tropical medicine" in an attempt to protect the lives of soldiers abroad.